good2fly/n1-dundie-awards/NOTES.md

   This may be fine if we want to handle awards via a separate endpoint, but then it should not be in the input either.
 * ⚠️ `EmployeeController.updateEmployee` really only updates the first/last names and ignores organization and dundie awards.
 If that's the case it should be called `changeEmployeeName` and perhaps a different REST endpoint.
 * ✅ The `id` field is primitive `long` in the entities, instead of `Long`.
 While this is not a fatal mistake, it's unconventional and confusing (Hibernate treats id=0 as "unsaved" entity, but 0 is also a valid DB ID value).
+* ⚠️ General lack of `@Nonnull` usage.
+This is especially important when using mixed Java + Kotlin code as Kotlin 'understands' JSR‑305 annotations
 * ⚠️ We may want to either make the name of the organization unique, or add a 'key' field that is unique, to be able to tell 2 orgs apart (from the business perspective).
 * ✅ `dundieAwards` is never initialized in `DataLoader` (or anywhere), so DB will have NULL values, probably not what we want
 * ⚠️ `dundieAwards` is never actually used in the API, even though the app was supposed to be about these awards